Spring Tree Planting

 Time: 9:00 am - 5:00 pm (plan to arrive at 9:00 am or 1:00 pm for our tree planting training).
 Departure is at your discretion.

 The "Why": The site where we are planting these trees used to be a monoculture pine plantation that provided little to no habitat for wildlife.
 The native trees we will plant provide many benefits to the local ecosystem.
 They increase biodiversity by supplying food and shelter for local wildlife, improve air and water quality, and enhance soil quality by reducing erosion, increasing organic matter, boosting microbiological activity, and upcycling deep dwelling nutrients.
 These species are well adapted to their environment and require little care after they become established.
 The Oaks we will plant support 2,300 species, 500 of which are important pollinators such as months and butterflies.
 All of these benefits strengthen our land's resilience to a changing climate!

-What you will be doing: Volunteers will be grouped into teams and each individual will be responsible for a part of the tree planting process: digging and planting the tree, inserting a support stake and removing the placement flag, and installing a protective tube around the tree and stake.
+What you will be doing: We will plant five varieties of young, bareroot native trees and shrubs.
+Volunteers will be grouped into teams and each individual will be responsible for a part of the tree planting process: digging and planting the tree, inserting a support stake, and installing a protective tube around the tree and stake.
+Staff and volunteers will then use backpack pumps to water the baby trees in so they have the best chance of survival.
 We will provide you with the appropriate tools and training prior to these tasks.
 Volunteers may also be asked to help with other projects like trash removal, invasive species removal, overseeing the snack and hydration table, and helping with volunteer check in.